Eugene Slip and Fall Attorneys

 What to Do After a Slip and Fall Accident

 You can help a Eugene slip and fall accident lawyer by starting case documentation if your injuries permit.
 After a trip or slip and fall accident, take photos of the accident scene.
-Be sure to show what made you slip, whether liquid on the floor, an uneven walkway, icy walkway or parking lot, a broken step, etc.
+Be sure to show what made you slip, whether liquid on the floor, an uneven walkway, an icy walkway or parking lot, a broken step, etc.

 Document the details of the incident for yourself – this is in addition to the incident report.
-It will help you remember what happened when you have to tell your attorney about the incident.
+It will help you remember what happened when you must tell your attorney about the incident.
 Document all details, such as what you tripped over or slipped on, whether there were signs warning you of the danger, and, if there were, where the signs were located.

 If possible, take photos of your visible injuries.
 Ask any witnesses for their contact information and a statement.